paulkirwan6/FYP/README.md

 ## Getting Started

-Create a virtual environment and clone this repoisitry.
+Create a virtual environment and clone this repository.

 Install the required dependencies using the command pip3 install -r requirements.txt